Atopic Dermatitis & Probiotic Use

 What does AD look like?

-Dry skin and severe pruritus are the cardinal signs of atopic dermatitis.
-Clinical presentation is highly variable, depending upon the patient’s age and disease activity.
+Dry skin and severe pruritus (itching) are the primary signs of atopic dermatitis.
+Clinical presentation is highly variable, depending on the patient’s age and disease activity.

 How do probiotics play a part in Atopic Dermatitis Treatment?